scoutosborne/scoutosborne.github.io/index.md

 #### Defining the Neovaginal Microbiome after Gender-Affirming Vaginoplasty

 Gender-affirming vaginoplasty is increasingly common, yet little is known about the microbial environment of the surgically constructed neovagina.
 Bacterial vaginosis (BV) is a common pathology post-vaginoplasty.
-We compare neovaginal microbial and inflammatory profiles to the cisgender vagina and evaluate clinical symptoms.
+In this project, we compare neovaginal microbial and inflammatory profiles to the cisgender vagina and evaluate clinical symptoms.

 Structured surveys, Pap smears, and neovaginal swabs have been collected from 36 transfeminine participants.
-Swabs underwent 16S rRNA sequencing, cytokine profiling, and untargeted metabolomics.
+Swabs have undergone 16S rRNA sequencing, cytokine profiling, and untargeted metabolomics.

 ![Neovaginal study workflow](images/diva_methods.png)
 *Figure 1: Workflow of sample collection and analysis.*